 Climate disaster victims are rebuilding using prefab homes from boxy to bespoke

 The Warneskys are among the dozens of families in the immediate neighborhood who have opted to rebuild with manufactured homes.
-They were swayed by a local program launched by city-LAB UCLA, a center founded by the University of California, Los Angeles' Architecture and Urban Design Department, that included a showcase of six prefab housing options and as well as a guide to help navigate the process and secure financing.
+They were swayed by a local program launched by city-LAB UCLA, a center founded by the University of California, Los Angeles' Architecture and Urban Design Department, which included a showcase of six prefab housing options and a guide to help navigate the process and secure financing.

-The spate of wildfires, hurricanes, tornadoes and floods fueled by manmade climate change that have plagued vast swaths of the country in recent years, are changing the housing industry.
+The spate of wildfires, hurricanes, tornadoes and floods fueled by man-made climate change that have plagued vast swaths of the country in recent years is changing the housing industry.
 That's because people like the Warneskys, who are seeking to rebuild in disaster-prone regions, are searching for greater peace of mind.
-As a result, they're turning away from stick-builds and embracing prefabricated homes that are made using materials that are fire resistant and can withstand extreme weather that are now considered standard, and are often more affordable.
+As a result, they're turning away from stick-builds and embracing prefabricated homes that are made using materials that are fire-resistant and can withstand extreme weather, and that are now considered standard, and are often more affordable.

 Manufacturers are meeting that demand with innovative and safer alternatives.
 Many companies are designing prefab houses that can withstand category 5 hurricane winds — up to 250 mph — earthquakes, hail storms, massive snowfall and fire.
 Depending on customizable preferences, prices can vary from below $100 per square foot to over $500 per square foot, excluding land.
 But even those prices often fall under traditional on-site building costs in many parts of the country.